 Fixed-rate Mortgages: Have the same fixed rate throughout the life of the loan.
 In other words, your monthly payment will always be the same.

-15-year fixed rate mortgage: Borrower pays off mortgage quicker and typically at a lower interest rate but has higher monthly payments.
+15-year fixed-rate mortgage: Borrower pays off the mortgage quicker and typically at a lower interest rate but has higher monthly payments.
 You’ll pay less than half of the total interest cost of a traditional 30-year mortgage.
 On the other hand, you may not have the maximum mortgage interest tax deduction possible.

 ARMs: Have rates that fluctuate, saving you money at times and costing you more at other times.
 The initial rate will likely remain fixed for the first year, then change/adjust after that.
 Variations of this type of mortgage exist, like the 5/1 ARM loan where the rate is fixed for the first 5 years then adjusts annually.
 Buyers who don’t plan on staying in the house for very long may want to take advantage of this option.